 - Hyundai : Hyundai entered the electric car market in 2016 with the IONIQ Electric small liftback.
 They recently announced an IONIQ line-up with a medium crossover, large sedan, and SUV.

 - Ford : Keep an eye out for Ford’s Mustang Mach-E, e-Transit van, and F-150 Lightning (voted one of the best electric trucks).
-Ford are also planning to make the luxury line of Lincoln to be zero-emissions by 2030.
+Ford is also planning to make the luxury line of Lincoln to be zero-emissions by 2030.

 - Kia : They first introduced the Kia Soul EV overseas in 2014 and the e-Niro in Europe in 2017.
 They are currently working on a dedicated EV line for North America, but the Kia EV6 is available.

 - GM : General Motors, which includes Buick, Cadillac, Chevrolet and GMC is working on new EVs to add to their line.
-Their history with EV actually began in the 1990s with the Chevrolet Volt plug-in hybrid and the all electric Volt.
+Their history with EVs actually began in the 1990s with the Chevrolet Volt plug-in hybrid and the all electric Volt.

 - Mitsubishi/Nissan : In 2018, Nissan released the second-gen Leaf, a small pure electric hatchback.
 They are now working on debuting the Ariya electric SUV.
-Mitsubishi is aiming to have 50% of their line up electric by 2030.
+Mitsubishi is aiming to have 50% of their lineup electric by 2030.

 - BMW : The BMWi3 city car was released in 2013 featuring a dedicated EV platform using a lightweight carbon fibre-reinforced polymer frame.
-Since then, BMW have been a pioneer of EV.
+Since then, BMW has been a pioneer of EV.
 They are currently widening their electric options with luxury and mainstream options.